More than half of states may be undercounting coronavirus cases by not following CDC guidelines - Local News 8

 The guide gives options for staggered schedules, ongoing distance learning, and models that combine both.
 It also directs educators to teach proper handwashing and limits the number of students allowed on buses to prevent the virus from breaking out in schools.

-“This guidance is only as good as what’s implemented,” State Superintendent Tony Thurmond said in a press conference.
+“This guidance is only as good as what’s implemented,” State Superintendent Tony Thurmond said in a news conference.
 “We expect it will be adjusted as we go.”

 North Carolina Gov. Roy Cooper also released health guidance for reopening schools Monday, telling reporters that this school year will be unlike any other.

-Openings will be dependent on health metrics, he said.
-But North Carolina Secretary of Health and Human Services Dr. Mandy Cohen said during a press conference Monday that she’s concerned the state’s positive tests are among the highest in the nation.
+Openings will depend on health metrics, he said.
+But state Secretary of Health and Human Services Dr. Mandy Cohen is concerned the state’s positive tests are among the highest in the nation, she said Monday.

-“These trends moving in the wrong direction is a signal we need to take very seriously,” Cohen said.
+“These trends moving in the wrong direction is a signal we need to take very seriously,” Cohen said during a news conference.

 California takes steps back toward normal